-- Did the chills begin after exposure to something to which you or your child is allergic?
-Did they begin suddenly?
+- Did the chills begin after exposure to an allergen, or did they begin suddenly?

-Your doctor will perform a physical examination and may order diagnostic tests.
-He or she will look for signs that your fever is caused by a bacterial or viral infection.
-Diagnostic tests may include:
+Your doctor will perform a physical examination and possibly run diagnostic tests to see if a bacterial or viral infection is causing your fever.
+Diagnostic tests may include a:

-Your doctor may prescribe an antibiotic if he or she finds that you have a bacterial infection, such as strep throat or pneumonia.
+Your doctor may prescribe an antibiotic if you’re diagnosed with a bacterial infection, such as strep throat or pneumonia.

 Chills and fever are signs that something is wrong.
-If you treat your chills and fever but they persist, you should see your doctor to determine the underlying cause.
+If chills and fever persist after treatment, see your doctor to determine the underlying cause.

-If your fever goes untreated, you may experience severe dehydration and hallucinations.
-Children ages six months to five years may also have fever-induced seizures (febrile seizures).
-Luckily, these seizures do not typically cause long-term health problems.
+If a fever goes untreated, you may experience severe dehydration and hallucinations.
+Children ages 6 months to 5 years may also have fever-induced seizures, which are known as febrile seizures.
+These seizures don’t typically cause long-term health problems.